Kev-11/Spam-Detection/README.md

 - Predict whether an SMS is Spam or Not Spam
 - Clean and interactive Streamlit interface
-- Uses a trained machine learning model (Multinomial Naive Bayes)
+- Uses a trained machine learning model (ExtraTrees Classifier)
 - Text preprocessing (lowercasing, punctuation removal, stopwords filtering, etc.)

 ---